parenriquez/telco-customer-churn-prediction/README.md

 The final dataset is imbalanced – 73% are not churning (0), while only 27% are (1).
 You can find the dataset [here](./dataset/telco_churn_raw.csv).

+Go straight to the [notebook](./notebook/telco_project.ipynb) to begin our lesson.

-We start by preparing and cleaning the data.
+We begin by preparing and cleaning the data.
 Then we will also explore the topic of [**Multicollinearity**](https://towardsdatascience.com/statistics-in-python-collinearity-and-multicollinearity-4cc4dcd82b3f) among numerical variables.
 We will also try to select only those categorical variables with a considerable [**Mutual Information**](https://towardsdatascience.com/select-features-for-machine-learning-model-with-mutual-information-534fe387d5c8) score based on a chosen threshold of 0.001.

 We will also explore Onehot Encoding of **Nominal Variables** using sklearn's [**DictVectorizer**](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.DictVectorizer.html).